naudigital/proto/naudata/name/README.md

 ```

 #### ResolveGroupRequest
 The ResolveGroupRequest message is used to request the group object associated with a given group name.
-It contains a two fields:
+It contains a three fields:

-- credentials (types.AuthCredentials): The authentication credentials got from the Auth service.
+- `credentials` (types.AuthCredentials): The authentication credentials got from the Auth service.
-- name (string): The name of the group to resolve.
+- `name` (string): The name of the group to resolve.
-- faculty (types.Faculty): The faculty object which the group belongs to.
+- `faculty` (types.Faculty): The faculty object which the group belongs to.

 #### ResolveGroupResponse
 The ResolveGroupResponse message is used to return the group object associated with the given group name.
 It contains a single field:

-- group (types.Group): The group object associated with the given group name.
+- `group` (types.Group): The group object associated with the given group name.
 If no group is found with the given name, an error is returned.

 ## Usage
 To use the Name Service, follow these steps: